IncrementalRefinement/AlgorithmProjects/Proj2/Report/lutian.md

 ## Discussion & Conclusion

 As the test shows, it seems like the fibonacci heap doesn't outperform the binary heap a lot, sometimes even worse than the binomial heap.
 But why?
 It is because of the way we implement the Dijkstra algorithm.
 In our implementation, we don't push all the vertex into the PQ at the beginning.
 Rather, we only push the node into the PQ as its been visited.
-As a result, the size of the heap is not that big and the improvement of advanced algorithm is not prominent.
+As a result, the size of the heap is not that big and the improvement by advanced algorithm is not prominent.
 On the contrary, the complex operation of the doubled linked list will takes more time than some naive approach.
-But if the Dijkstra algorithm makes the heap with large scale at the beginning, the fibonacci heap will show its efficiency of amortized logN complexity DECREASE-KEY.
+However, if the Dijkstra algorithm makes the heap with large scale at the beginning, the fibonacci heap will show its efficiency of amortized log(1) complexity DECREASE-KEY.

 ```java
 public static void search(List<Vertex> graph, Vertex source, Heap<Long, Vertex> pq) {